Gatta Kusthi: Development

 The film was tentatively titled as VV18.
 On 5 April 2022, the film's official title was unveiled as Gatta Kusthi.
 The plot is set against the backdrop of submission wrestling form gatta gusthi, which is popular in Kerala.
 Directed by Chella Ayyavu, it is the first Tamil film produced by Ravi Teja under the banner of RT Team Works.
 This is second collaboration of Vishnu Vishal and Chella Ayyavu after 2018 film Silukkuvarupatti Singam.

 Casting

-Vishnu Vishal was cast in the role of a village ruffian.
-Aishwarya Lekshmi was cast in as the female lead.
+In April 2022, Aishwarya Lekshmi was announced as the female lead.

 Filming

 Principal photography of the film began on 7 April 2022, and was wrapped up on 11 August 2022.

 Soundtrack

 The film score and soundtrack album of the film is composed by Justin Prabhakaran.
 The audio rights were acquired by Saregama.
 The first single titled "Chal Chakka" was released on 23 November 2022.
 The second single titled "Mike Tyson" was released on 26 November 2022.
 The third single titled "Sanda Veerachi" was released on 29 November 2022.